Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 ProductDescription

-Building ProductsProducts for construction, maintenance, repair, remodeling, including lumber and building materials.
+Building ProductsMaterials for construction, maintenance, remodeling, including lumber, plumbing, and electrical.

-Other SalesInstallation services, extended protection plans, repair services, and other miscellaneous sales.
+Other SalesInstallation services, extended protection plans, and repair services, plus additional merchandise.

 Main Competitors

-There are 2 main competitors in the Home Improvement industry; the table below lists the top 10 leaders by market capitalization:
+There are 2 competitors in the Home Improvement industry; below is a table of the top 10 leaders by market capitalization:

 CompetitorMarket Cap.